our people

 Maggie Hunter was appointed as our first Director in 1980 to set up a Young People’s Counselling Service in Cambridge.

-Centre 33 opened in May 1981 at 33 Clarendon Street with herself and 15 trained volunteers.
-By the time she left 10 years later Centre 33 was an independent charity with 3 paid members of staff and 49 volunteers offering a city centre hub and outreach programme across the city.
+Centre 33 opened in May 1981 at 33 Clarendon Street with Maggie and 15 trained volunteers.
+By the time she left 10 years later Centre 33 was an independent charity with three paid members of staff and 49 volunteers offering a city centre hub and outreach programme across the city.

 Maggie is a counsellor, a teacher, and an artist.
 She’s recently retired and living in Somerset.